-- 2.118.
-There shall be an Assessment Offences Panel with responsibility for determining whether assessment offences have been committed, and determining penalties. - 2.119.
-The Chair of the Panel shall have authority to act on behalf of the Panel in cases where a student admits or does not deny an offence. - 2.120.
-When acting on behalf of the Panel and it is determined that an assessment offence has been committed, the Chair shall issue a formal reprimand and impose one or more of the following penalties: - i. a requirement that the element of assessment be reworked and resubmitted (this shall not count as an additional attempt at the assessment); - ii. failure (a mark of 0) in the element of assessment in which the offence occurred, with a resubmission permitted with no limit to the mark that may be obtained; - iii. failure (a mark of 0) in the element of assessment in which the offence occurred, with the maximum mark of the resubmission limited to the minimum pass mark; - iv. failure (a mark of 0) in the element of assessment in which the offence occurred, with no permission to resubmit the assessment; - v. failure (a mark of 0X) in the module of which the assessment forms a part, with the maximum mark on any resit or retake limited to the minimum pass mark; - vi. failure (a mark of 0X) in the module which the assessment forms a part, with no permission to resit or retake the module; - vii. failure (with marks of 0X) of a portion of the diet of modules taken during the academic year in which the offence occurred, but with no limit on the marks that may be awarded on resit, irrespective of the regulations for that programme of study; - viii. failure (with marks of 0X) of a portion of the diet of modules taken during the academic year in which the offence occurred, with the maximum mark on any resits or retakes limited to the minimum pass mark; - ix. failure (with marks of 0X) of the whole diet of modules taken during the academic year in which the offence occurred, but with no limit on the mark that may be awarded on a resit, irrespective of the regulations for that programme of study; - x. failure (with marks of 0X) of the whole diet of modules taken during the academic year in which the offence occurred, with the maximum mark on any resits or retakes limited to the minimum pass mark.
+- 2.135.
+If it is determined that an offence has been committed, the Chair or the Panel shall impose one or more of the following penalties: - i. a formal reprimand; - ii. failure (a mark of 0) in the element of assessment in which the offence occurred, with the maximum mark of the resubmission limited to the minimum pass mark; - iii. failure (a mark of 0X) in the module of which the assessment forms a part, with the maximum mark on any resit or retake limited to the minimum pass mark; - iv. failure (a mark of 0X) in the module which the assessment forms a part, with no permission to resit or retake the module; - v. failure (with marks of 0X) of the whole diet of modules taken during the academic year in which the offence occurred, but with no limit on the mark that may be awarded on a resit, irrespective of the regulations for that programme of study; - vi. failure (with marks of 0X) of the whole diet of modules taken during the academic year in which the offence occurred, with the maximum mark on any resits or retakes limited to the minimum pass mark; - 2.136.
+The following penalties may only be applied following a full hearing of the Assessment Offences Panel: - i. recommendation to the Principal that the student be suspended from the programme for a period of up to one academic year with all modules taken during the academic year in which the offence occurred recorded with a module result of 0X; - ii. recommendation to the Principal that the student be expelled from QM with all modules taken during the academic year in which the offence occurred recorded with a module result of 0X.